sebspion/reqs/draft-ietf-lake-reqs.md

 These steps provide an example of a migration path in limited scoped steps from simple to more robust security bootstrapping and provisioning schemes where each step improves the overall security and/or simplicity of deployment of the IoT system, although not all steps are necessarily feasible for the most constrained settings.

-In order to allow for these different schemes, the AKE must support PSK- (shared between two nodes), RPK- and certificate-based authentication of the Diffie-Hellman (DH) key exchange.
+In order to allow for these different schemes, the AKE must support PSK- (shared between two nodes), RPK- and certificate-based authentication.

-Bandwidth is a scarce resource in constrained-node networks.
-The use of static DH public keys instead of signature public keys is a significant optimization and shall be supported.
+Multiple public key authentication credential types may need to be supported for RPK and certificate-based authentication.
+In case of a Diffie-Hellman key exchange both the use of signature based public keys (for compatibility with existing ecosystem) and static DH public keys (for reduced message size) is expected.

 To further minimize the bandwidth consumption it is required to support transporting the certificates by reference rather than by value.
 Considering the wide variety of deployments the AKE must support different schemes for transporting and identifying credentials, including those identified in Section 2 of {{I-D.ietf-cose-x509}}.